 This is the best option for data users.
 It provides more extensive storage facilities and more efficient retrievals.
 Furthermore, it is more stable and has less crashing in its operations.
 This translates to better services for the user.

 The system comes with extra slots to enable you to add more storage.
 This translates to the advancement of work without installing other storage.
 Besides the cost, it saves on time.
 The installation of any system means an upgrade and can shut down operations for a while.

 4. Cost of Use

-Generally, servers consume much energy.
+Generally, servers consume a lot of energy.
 Comparatively, NAS has less consumption of power while in use.
-Additionally, you can easily switch to the standby mode when you do not need it.
+Additionally, you can easily switch to standby mode when you do not need it.
 The other users will see it on their gadgets and can switch it on when they need the service.